 How to Inspect Your Fire Extinguisher

-- Make sure that the fire extinguisher is easily accessible and visible
+- Make sure that the fire extinguisher is easily accessible and visible.

-- Check to see that the locking pin is intact and the tamper seal is unbroken
+- Check to see that the locking pin is intact and the tamper seal is unbroken.

-- Check the pressure gauge to make sure that the fire extinguisher is in operating parameters
+- Check the pressure gauge to make sure that the fire extinguisher is in operating parameters.

-- Lift the fire extinguisher to manually check that it’s full
+- Lift the fire extinguisher to manually check that it’s full.

-- Read the service tag date and make sure that the extinguisher has had its annual inspection
+- Read the service tag date and make sure that the extinguisher has had its annual inspection.

 How to Inspect Your Smoke Detector

-- If your smoke detector has a “test” button, be sure to run it monthly
+- If your smoke detector has a “test” button, be sure to run it monthly.

-- Never disable smoke detectors for convenience, even temporarily
+- Never disable smoke detectors for convenience, even temporarily.

 Having working smoke detectors in your home is vital.
-They can make the difference between a minor accident and catastrophic injuries.
+They can make the difference between a minor mishap and catastrophic injuries.
 As the NFPA’s data shows, fire alarm systems can make the difference between life and death.
 Please make sure that your system is in working order.